Court Time Clause Samples

 Court Time.
 An employee who is required to make a court appearance related directly to their duties at the College outside their normal hours of work shall be paid for a minimum of two (2) hours at the employee’s regular straight time rate of pay or overtime rate of pay if the overtime requirements have been satisfied.
 A copy of the court appearance notice must be submitted with the request for court time payment.

 Court Time.
-A. The following provisions will apply for the compensation for Court, State or local administrative board (hereinafter referred to as "Court") appearances outside of normal duty hours of employees:
+The following provisions will apply for compensation for court appearances outside of the normal duty hours of employees:

 Court Time.
 An employee who is called to appear as a witness in his/her official capacity by a court, including administrative court, on a scheduled day off, a scheduled vacation day or other approved day off shall be paid for the hours so spent, including actual, necessary travel time, at one and one-half (1½) times his/her hourly rate of pay for a minimum of four (4) hours.
 In lieu of pay, an employee may, upon mutual agreement, be compensated at the rate of one and one-half (1½) hours of compensating time for each hour worked.
 Payment under this Article shall be the total payment for such court time from all sources other than regular pay for the scheduled day off.
 An employee who is assigned a State vehicle shall be entitled to use such vehicle on such occasions.